isdrupter/mqirc/README.md

 <p>This was written for use with mqtt shells, but you can use it for pretty much any situation where you want to interact with mqtt over irc.</p>

+## What's New:
+ - Merged config file parsing: get args from both/either the command line and/or a configuration file
+ - Clean up argparse
+ - Add user access controls (to whitelist users and channels)
+ - Fix single quote parsing for outgoing messages
+ - Fix broken user mode synax (sorry, my bad)
+ - Other minor fixes

 ## Requirements:

 - paho-mqtt<br>